mwolson/emacs-shared/doc/install.md

 ## Install grip or marked for markdown preview

-Install [grip](https://github.com/joeyespo/grip) if you would like to be able to preview markdown pages. `grip` will send the content to Github's API for rendering.
-If you're working with sensitive files, you may want to use [marked](https://github.com/chjj/marked) instead and customize the Emacs `markdown-command` option.
+By default [marked](https://marked.js.org/) is used to preview markdown pages.

+Another option with slightly better output (though not apprioriate for private data) is [grip](https://github.com/joeyespo/grip).
+This will send the content to Github's API for rendering.
+Customize the Emacs `markdown-command` option if you would like to use `grip`.

 Updating
 ========